Advertisement

 What is it?

 Cupra has turned out some good electric cars lately: the Tavascan fastback crossover, and Born VZ hottish RWD hatch.
-But the Tarramar is a powertrain bet-hedge, powered by petrol.
+But the Terramar is a powertrain bet-hedge, powered by petrol.
 It's a mainstream-sized family crossover, Cupra's roomiest car yet.
 Roomier than the lower-slung Formentor.

 In other words, the sort of car legions of families flock to.
 Either those who buy privately, or, because of the PHEV options, people who drive company cars and want to save tax.
 Inevitably as it's jumping into a busy pool of buyers, the Terramar has to fight off a seething crowd of rivals.